teremterem/MiniAgents/README.md

 from miniagents import MiniAgents from miniagents.ext.llm.openai import openai_agent

-# NOTE: "Forking" an agent is a convenience method that creates a new agent instance with the specified configuration.
+# NOTE: "Forking" an agent is a convenient way of creating a new agent instance with the specified configuration.
-# Alternatively, you could just call `openai_agent.inquire()` directly and pass the model parameter every time.
+# Alternatively, you could pass the `model` parameter to `openai_agent.inquire()` directly everytime you talk to
+# the agent.
 gpt_4o_agent = openai_agent.fork(model="gpt-4o-2024-05-13")